 We rode another 1.7 miles from Duffy Lake to Santiam Lake, with the trail only gaining 400 feet of elevation in the process.
 To our surprise, we discovered that the Santiam Lake Trail takes you past the lake rather than to it.
 You can’t even see the lake from the trail.
 However, we could see on our GPS where the lake was supposed to be, so when we saw several user-created trails on the left that headed toward the lake, we followed one of them.
 We soon reached another user-created trail that ran along the lake shore, but it was brushy and overgrown and wasn’t very horse friendly.
 After a bit of exploring, we found that the best viewpoint and the best horse-watering spot are on the far end of the lake, so we realized we should have bypassed several of the unsigned trails before we picked one to take us to the lake.

 As advertised, the view of the lake was a delight.
 We were lucky enough to be there on a calm, clear day, so we enjoyed a brilliant reflection of Three Fingered Jack in the lake.
 (The mountain was named for a three-fingered trapper named Jack who once lived nearby.)
 All of the riders in our group agreed — Santiam Lake is a wonderful destination, and not to be missed.

-The Facilities at Big Meadows Horse Camp: Big Meadows has 9 campsites, each with a 4-horse corral, fire pit, picnic table, and room for one trailer.
+Big Meadows Horse Camp has nine campsites, each with a four-horse corral, fire pit, picnic table, and room for one trailer.
 The camp has a vault toilet, potable water from a hand pump, and garbage cans.
 All sites are first-come, first-served.
 A fee is charged for overnight camping.
-To park at Duffy Lake trailhead for a day ride, a Northwest Forest Pass is required.
+Day use parking is no longer allowed at Big Meadows.
+Instead, you'll need to park at Duffy Lake Trailhead nearby.